odaridavid/WeatherStack-Android-App/README.md

 The plan is to have unit & integration testing for logic i.e upto the viewmodel layer and maybe have ui tests if necessary.

-Personally i am not a fan of unit tests , they easily get flaky and slow down the CI pipelines.If you have QA engineers I also don't deem them necessary in that case since they'll have their own automation tests.
+Personally i am not a fan of ui tests , they easily get flaky and slow down the CI pipelines.If you have QA engineers I also don't deem them necessary in that case since they'll have their own automation tests.

+A sample of doing parameterized tests with Junit5 has been done for the `ApiErroHandler`.

 ## To Note